conjure-cp/conjure/ide/report/Questionaire.md

 ### Part B (optional)
 Within the root directory of the problem you will find a config.json file.
 This file contains command line arguments that will be passed to minion and savilerow when executing commands from within vscode.
-Experiment with different command line arguments and see how the tree changes.
+Experiment with different command line arguments and see how the tree changes, e.g "findallsols".

 ### Part C